corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 ### Pending flows

 Before you start a rotation, make sure there are no unfinished flows running on the node and that no new incoming flows are initiated.
 Flow draining mode helps complete the flows the node itself started, but it does not stop other peers from initiating new flows against the node.
-Those start-flow messages accumulate in the `p2p.inbound.<old key hash>` broker inbox and are never processed after the node restarts with its new identity, so those flows can get stuck or fail.
+Those start-flow messages accumulate in the `p2p.inbound.<old key hash>` broker inbox.
+They are never processed after the node restarts with its new identity, so those flows can get stuck or fail.
 The simplest way to rotate safely is to shut down every node that can communicate with the node being rotated.

 ### NodeInfo propagation